Moonai - stars

 Pain prediction affects perception

-Your period pain has physiological causes, like inflammation or medical conditions.
+Your pain has physiological causes, like inflammation or medical conditions.
 But research shows there are other factors that also increase how much pain you feel: your thoughts, your emotions, and your social support.
 This means that you can, literally, amplify or minimize how much pain you feel each month.

 Moonai - gradientMoonai - graphic teh science